Blog

 If shared real estate investing doesn’t seem the right fit for you, there are several other investment alternatives to consider:

 • Real estate investment trusts (REITs): REITs allow you to invest in shares of publicly-traded companies that own (and usually operate) income-producing properties of all types.
+You can buy REITs on the stock exchange — if you need a broker, our favorite is eToro.

 • Direct real estate investing: This involves the direct purchase of a property.
 Usually, the property is purchased outright for the purpose of renting.
 You have more control of the investment, but you also have to manage it.